hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

     $ cd /blue/ai-workshop
     $ mkdir YOUR-USER-NAME
     ```
-- *All commands and scripts in this directory assumes that you donwload the repo to your home directory, which will take 3.2G in total to run all the hands-ons in this workshop.*
+- *All commands and scripts in this directory assumes that you donwload this monai_uf_tutorials repo to your home directory, which will take 3.2G in total to run all the hands-ons in this workshop.*

 **2. Computer resource reservation for AI4Health workshop:**
 - We have reserved 16 A100 nodes.
 The reservation name is "ai4health".
 - We have reserved 2 HWGUI nodes.
 The reservation name is "ai4health-hwgui".
-- *All sbatch --account=ai-workshop --qos=ai-workshop --reservation=ai4health/srun --account=ai-workshop --qos=ai-workshop --reservation=ai4health-hwgui commands in this `README.md` assume using the above reservations, i.e., sbatch --account=ai-workshop --qos=ai-workshop --reservation=ai4health and srun --account=ai-workshop --qos=ai-workshop --reservation=ai4health-hwgui commands have flags `--account=ai-workshop --qos=ai-workshop --reservation=ai4health`.*
+- *All sbatch and srun commands in this `README.md` assume using the above reservations, i.e., sbatch and srun commands have flags `--account=ai-workshop --qos=ai-workshop --reservation=ai4health`.*
 - *In the form for scheduling an OOD session, we put `ai-workshop` in both `SLURM Account` box and `QoS` box, and put `ai4health` in `reservation` box to use the reservation.*
     ```
     sbatch --account=ai-workshop --qos=ai-workshop --reservation=ai4health --account=ai-workshop --qos=ai-workshop --reservation=ai4health my_script.sh